 Technology to prevent hot car deaths on a global scale

 The company's highly affordable platform supports next-generation CPD for all passenger vehicles, from luxury cars to economy models.
 It ensures complete in-cabin coverage and classification of children and adults, as well as their posture and position.
 Thanks to its ultra-wide field of view, just one RFIC covers up to three complete seating rows and all footwells, as well as the open trunk.
 It operates in all lighting conditions and regardless of line-of-sight, enabling it to detect an infant under a blanket in a child seat or a toddler crouching on the floor.

-Since it’s based on high-resolution direct sensing, Vayyar’s globally approved warning system meets Euro NCAP’s 2023 CPD standards, one of the few solutions on the market that enables a vehicle to earn the full 4 safety points for this requirement.
+Since it’s based on high-resolution direct sensing, Vayyar’s globally approved warning system meets Euro NCAP Child Presence Detection standards for 2023 onwards, one of the few solutions on the market that enables a vehicle to earn the full four safety points for this requirement.
 It also supports enhanced Seat Belt Reminders (SBR) as part of an application-ready feature combo, the foundation of a mold-breaking multifunctional offering.

 Because Vayyar provides unique multifunctionality on a single-chip platform, the highly integrated end-to-end software-hardware offering also provides rich data that enables OEMs and Tier 1s to independently develop a wide range of applications.
 These include Occupant Monitoring Status (OMS), optimized airbag deployment, seat belt pre-tensioning, advanced eCall, vital signs, gesture recognition, out-of-position detection, intruder detection, and more – all on the same chip, allowing any model to earn up to 7.5 in-car safety points.